 South Bronx Academy for Applied Media

-The other small school in the building is the Academy of Public Relations.
+The other middle school in the building is the Academy of Public Relations.

 Admissions: Students are admitted according to the District 7 "school choice" application.
 (Clara Hemphill, web reports, May 2019)Read more